-Owners: Alison Cooper, a family support practitioner at St Richard’s Hospice, Worcester, and her husband Carl, a helicopter pilot, live here with their dogs Diego, a giant schnauzer, and Minnie, a standard schnauzer
+Owners: Alison Cooper, a family support practitioner, and her husband Carl, a helicopter pilot, live here with their dogs

 Property: A Grade II-listed timber-frame home built between 1530 and 1550.
 It is in a Conservation Area, on the site of a designated ancient monument on the Spetchley Estate, near Worcester

-What they did: The couple had to rebuild the original cottage, as the timbers were rotten.
-They rethatched it and added a ground-floor bathroom and kitchen extension, and built a separate guest annexe in the garden
+What they did: Rebuilt the original cottage; rethatched it; added a ground-floor bathroom and kitchen extension, and built a separate guest annexe in the garden

 A galley kitchen and basic bathroom were shoehorned into the sole downstairs room, while the bedrooms were part open to the sky through a thatch that was long overdue attention.

 When the two elderly owners passed away, the cottage was put up for auction.
 Carl and Alison viewed it and even though it was falling apart the couple were smitten.
 Straight after their winning bid the couple went to see exactly what they had bought.